-Garbage carts are available in 3 sizes: small, medium, and large.
-Recommended cart sizes are based on your house type.
+Garbage bins are available in 3 sizes: small, medium, and large.

-Recycling carts are also available in 3 sizes: small, medium, and large.
-Recommended cart sizes for your address are based on your house type.
+Recycling bins are also available in 3 sizes: small, medium, and large.

-On the side of each cart you will notice a serial number that you can record for future reference in case a cart goes missing or is damaged.
+On the side of each bin is a serial number that you can record for future reference in case a bin goes missing or is damaged.

-The first character indicates the size of the cart: "S" for Small; "M" for Medium; and "L" for Large.
+The first character indicates the size of the bin: "S" for Small; "M" for Medium; and "L" for Large.

-Each cart delivered is also equipped with a Radio Frequency Identification (RFID) tag.
+Each bin also has a Radio Frequency Identification (RFID) tag.

-- Keep track of carts in case they are lost, stolen or broken.
+RFID tags help us keep track of bins in case they are lost, stolen, or broken.